 - (if required by your advisor) taken SYGN 501 The Art of Science (previously or concurrently),

-- taken at least four CSCI 500-level courses at CSM, and
+- taken at least four CSCI 500-level courses at CSM (only one CSCI599 is allowed), and

 - maintained a GPA of 3.5 or higher in all CSCI 500-level courses taken.

 Step 1.
-A student indicates intention to take the CS PhD Qualifying Exam by choosing two research interest areas from the following list (which is subject to change based on the faculty research profile): algorithms, education, graphics, high-performance computing, and networks.
-Students must inform the CS Graduate Director of their intention no later than the first class day of the semester.
+A student indicates intention to take the CS Ph.D.
+Qualifying Exam by choosing two research interest areas from the following list: algorithms, education, high-performance computing, human-centered robotics, image processing, machine learning, and networks.
+This list is subject to change, depending on the current faculty research profile.
+Students must inform the EECS Graduate Committee Chair of their intention to take the exam no later than the first class day of the semester.

 Step 2.
-The CS Graduate Director creates an exam committee of (at least) four appropriate faculty.
+The Graduate Committee Chair creates an exam committee of (at least) four appropriate faculty.
 The exam committee assigns the student deliverables for both research areas chosen.
 The deliverables will be some combination from the following list:

-- write a literature survey (i.e., track down references, separate relevant from irrelevant papers)
+- write a literature survey (i.e., track down references, separate relevant from irrelevant papers); and